 Single use alkaline batteries still dominate the market even though rechargeable options are available.
 Unfortunately, alkaline batteries impact our world in numerous ways.
 Many of their impacts are considered unsustainable.
-That is one of the reasons Pale Blue Earth encourages people to switch to reusable lithium-ion batteries.
+That is one of the reasons Paleblue encourages people to switch to reusable lithium-ion batteries.

 According to the University of Illinois, American consumers purchase nearly 3 billion alkaline batteries annually.
 We use them to power our TV remotes, portable music players, flashlights, and so forth.
 Assuming one battery is discarded for each one purchased, we are throwing more than 8 million alkaline batteries into the trash every single day.

 These statistics alone demonstrate just how much of an impact alkaline batteries have on our world.
 We could significantly reduce that impact by replacing them with reusable lithium-ion batteries.

 Alkaline Batteries Go Into the Landfill

 All those alkaline batteries that go into the trash can ultimately end up in a landfill.
 Alkaline batteries can be recycled, but there are not a lot of companies willing to do the work.
 Why?
 Because the most valuable materials found in spent alkaline batteries – manganese, steel, and zinc – are too costly and difficult to recover.

 For the record, we want to be fair and recognize that modern alkaline batteries are not considered hazardous waste by the EPA.
 They also are not considered toxic by the EPA, although the EU and California do require them to be handled as hazardous waste.
 Prior to 1996, alkaline batteries were problematic because they contained mercury – a toxic substance proven dangerous to the environment.
 But thanks to the Mercury-Containing and Rechargeable Battery Management Act (Battery Act) 1996, mercury is no longer a component of single use batteries.